adl5423/shrimpl-language/README.md

 ### Accessibility

 * Use **plain words** and **minimal punctuation**.
-* Rely on **indentation** to express structure instead of braces.
+* Rely on **indentation** instead of braces.
-* Favor **clear error messages** and **friendly diagnostics**.
+* Provide **clear error messages** and **friendly diagnostics**.
-* Follow documentation guidelines inspired by writethedocs.org: short sentences, clear examples, and progressive disclosure of complexity.
+* Follow documentation practices inspired by writethedocs.org: short sentences, clear examples, and progressive disclosure of complexity.

 ### Ease of Use

 * Provide **first‑class constructs** for building HTTP servers and endpoints.
-* Avoid heavy frameworks or configuration files.
+* Avoid heavy frameworks or complex configuration.
 * Make the default experience “type code, run, see results.”

 ### Expressiveness